 Change the oil lubricating the engine parts as frequently as required by the manufacturer.
 Typically, you will have to change the oil after the first 25 hours of the run time of a new generator.
 From then on, you will have to change it every 50 or 60 hours.

 Follow the manufacturer’s instructions for changing the oil and use all provided accessories such as a funnel to make the task easier and avoid spills.
 I strongly recommend that you store enough oil in your home to avoid being left without power because the generator’s engine is not properly lubricated.

 Run the portable generator once a month when not in use to ensure its proper operation.
 This will keep the device in good working order for years to come.
 You will save a lot on repairs.

 Every month, pour half a gallon of fuel into the tank and run the generator for an hour or at last half an hour.
-Watch out for any signs of trouble – strange noises, leaks, parts which are not functioning properly and so on.
-Remember to empty the tank completely and to remove any oil which may remain in the carburetor.
+Watch out for any signs of trouble – strange noises, leaks, parts that are not functioning properly and so on.
+Remember to empty the tank completely and remove any oil which may remain in the carburetor.

-In case there is a problem with your portable power generator, you should not attempt to fix it on your own, but call the customer support service immediately.
+In case there is a problem with your portable power generator, you should not attempt to fix it on your own but call the customer support service immediately.
 The company should have experienced technicians who can give you proper advice over the phone or direct you to the nearest authorized repair shop.
 Ensure that you will get maintenance and repair services as per your warranty.

 A Final Word

 Keep your portable power generator in good condition and this will pay off.
 Following these simple tips for portable generator maintenance will ensure that your generator is ready to go when you need it and will help to keep it running smoothly for years to come.
 Remember, safety should always be your top priority when working with generators, so be sure to read and follow all manufacturer instructions carefully.
 And finally, don’t forget to store your generator in a safe place when it’s not in use.
 Thanks for reading!